 I let the dough air-dry for 2 days.
 Then I coated both sides with white glue and let them dry again.
 You can choose to do one more coat of glue and sprinkle them with sparkly glitter!

-Play 'Pin the Heart on the Love Bug'
+Play 'Pin the Hearts on the Love Bug'

-Also cut-out an appropriately shaped heart.
-Use blue-tack so that a blind-folded child can attempt to pin the heart in the right place on your cut-out animal.
+Use blue tack so that a blindfolded child can attempt to pin the hearts on your cut-out Love Bug.

 Children can make their own love hearts by painting on card.